RillingDev/chevron/README.md

 });
 ```

-Then you can simply call `access` again to access your new service type.
+Then you can simply call `access` again to access your new module type.

 ```javascript
 cv.access("foo");